kachick/selfup/README.md

 - `--no-color`: Avoid to wrap colors even if executed in terminal
 - `--version`: Print the version

+## FAQ

+Q: `selfup run .github` does not work.
+Is there walker option?\
+A: Just taking target paths, recommend to use as this `git ls-files .github | xargs selfup run`

 ## Motivation

 I'm using this tool to update tool versions in several GitHub actions.\